N. K. Jemisin: Career

 Jemisin's novel The Fifth Season was published in 2015, the first of the Broken Earth trilogy.
+The novel was inspired in part from a dream Jemisin had and the protests in Ferguson, Missouri about the death of Michael Brown.
 The Fifth Season won the Hugo Award for Best Novel, making Jemisin the first African-American writer to win a Hugo award in that category.
 The sequels in the trilogy, The Obelisk Gate and The Stone Sky, won the Hugo Award for Best Novel in 2017 and 2018, respectively, making Jemisin the first author to win the Hugo Award for Best Novel in three consecutive years, as well as the first to win for all three novels in a trilogy.
 In 2017, Bustle called Jemisin "the sci-fi writer every woman needs to be reading".

 With Mac Walters, Jemisin co-authored the 2017 book Mass Effect: Andromeda Initiation, the second in a book series based on the video game Mass Effect: Andromeda.
 Jemisin published a short story collection, How Long 'til Black Future Month? in November 2018.
 It contains stories written from 2004 to 2017 and four new works.
 Far Sector, a twelve-issue limited series comic written by Jemisin with art by Jamal Campbell, began publication in 2019.
 It was nominated for the 2021 Eisner Award for Best Limited Series.

 Jemisin's urban fantasy novel The City We Became was published in March 2020.
 In October 2020, Jemisin was announced as a recipient of the MacArthur Fellows Program Genius Grant.
 In June 2021, Sony's TriStar Pictures won the rights to adapt The Broken Earth trilogy in a seven-figure deal with Jemisin adapting the novels for the screen herself.
 In 2021, she was included in the Time 100, Time's annual list of the 100 most influential people in the world.
 The World We Make, a sequel to Jemisin's 2020 novel, was released in November 2022.